Starting a Business

 - Women Founders' Portal of the Austrian Federal Economic Chambers [Unternehmerinnenportal der Wirtschaftskammer Österreich]

-- Service "Establishing a Business" of the Federal Ministry of Economy, Family and Youth
+- Service "Establishing a Business" of the Federal Ministry of Science, Research and Economy

 - Service for Founders of the Austrian Federal Economic Chambers [Gründerservice der Wirtschaftskammern Österreichs (WKÖ)]